judson-computer-science/csc110Examples/week3/CodingChallenges.md

 # Coding Challenges

 ## Challenge #1
-Compile and execute the file break.c.
+Compile and execute the file `break.c`.
 Find out why it's not working as expected and make the necessary correction so that it produces the output below:
 ````
 0-1-2-34567
 ````